4 ways to use power words to supercharge your message

 But 93% of people said yes to the second question since it used the word because.
 Because triggers assent, even when the reason offered is weak.
 That is, everyone who's in a copier queue needs to make copies – so your need to make copies is not a great rationale.

 And 94% of people said yes to the third question with the word because.

 Use the word because to trigger compliance.
 Most people hear because and comply without listening closely to the reason that follows.

-How to.
 People love seeking useful information, especially how-to information.
+How is the number one question on the Internet.
 Much of the Internet’s most valuable content is about how to succeed … at any endeavor.

 Power words engage people’s emotions

 Conventional wisdom says that bad news travels fast.
 But Berger’s study of viral content found otherwise.

 Positive messages are shared more often in social media than negative messages.
 Good news beats bad news – that is, except when algorithms and conflict entrepreneurs intervene to amplify content that accelerates or propagates conflict, real or imagined.

 The most-shared posts on social media engage high-arousal emotions such as anxiousness, anger, and awe.

 People are less likely to share posts that engage low-arousal emotions such as sadness, Berger’s study found.